 We haven't come across any medical studies suggesting that teenage boys and teenage girls have different vitamin requirements, other than the fact that teenage boys have slightly higher daily requirements of all vitamins and minerals due to a higher average weight.

 In fact, we would recommend that teenage consumers avoid vitamin companies marketing on the basis of sex or gender, as we consider this to be a red flag of a company that may prioritize marketing over efficacy.

 There are other supplement categories outside of vitamins which may be useful to teens on a case-by-case basis.
 Many teenagers in the U.S. work out regularly, and whey protein can be a useful and safe food supplement that’s well-studied and can improve strength and lean body mass in combination with weightlifting.

-We consider whey to be a healthier alternative than most popular sports nutrition drinks like Gatorade that are loaded with sugar and often marketed to teens.
-Premier Protein Shake is an example of a sports nutrition drink that we consider unhealthy, and we recently wrote a detailed review explaining why we find this popular sports beverage to be a waste of money and potentially harmful to health.
+We consider whey to be a healthier alternative to popular sports nutrition drinks like Gatorade that are loaded with sugar and often marketed to teens.

 Melatonin is another dietary supplement used to improve sleep.
 This compound is produced naturally by the body, but can also be taken in supplement form.
 It's clinically proven to improve sleep quality and duration, is non-addictive and non-toxic, and may be a safer alternative to prescription sleep medications.